Sir John Dashwood-King, 3rd Baronet

 Sir John Dashwood-King, 3rd Baronet (4 August 1716 – 6 December 1793), was an English country gentleman.
-Born John Dashwood, he adopted the additional surname of King by the terms of his uncle Dr. John King's will.
+Born John Dashwood, he adopted the additional surname of King by a private act of Parliament, Dashwood's Name Act 1741 (15 Geo.
+2. c.
+41 Pr.), in accordance with the terms of his uncle Dr. John King's will.

 Early life

 The son of Sir Francis Dashwood, 1st Baronet, by his third wife, Mary King, he was the half-brother of the infamous Francis Dashwood, 2nd Baronet.
 He was a member of the Hellfire Club which his brother had founded.